 How can hackers crack your router?

 Do you think that you are protected from hackers?
 Of course, you are using a wireless access point with an encryption.
-You are wrong!
-Hackers just pull your vigilance.
+You are wrong! pull your password from the air!

 There are 4 things, that hackers hope you won’t find out: